 It is what you read when you don’t have to that determines what you will be when you can’t help it. – Oscar Wilde

-As you are developing the habit of reading to better yourself, here are the three types of reading I engage in that can help in your journey.
+If you are developing the habit of reading to better yourself, here are the three types of reading I engage in that can help in your journey.

-Whichever component of life you wish to improve; relationships, financial, parenting, spiritually, or health, there is always a book waiting for you.
+Whichever component of life you wish to improve; relationships, financial, parenting, spiritually, or health, there is a book waiting for you.
 A stroll into any bookstore will present you an unending plethora of material to choose from.

 A few of my favorites: